chalmerlowe/intro_to_sprinting/venv_overview.md

 # How do you create a virtual environment?
 The exact method may vary depending on your system and version of Python.
 See the Resources section for links to resources that can provide additional guidance.
 But for our purposes, we will use a tool package created by Continuum Analytics called miniconda ([download here](https://conda.pydata.org/miniconda.html)).

-Miniconda allows you to make virtual enviroments as well as provides access to all the benefits you get from the heavyweight tool Anaconda.
+Miniconda allows you to make virtual enviroments as well as provides easy access to all the benefits you get from the heavyweight tool Anaconda.

-Once you have miniconda (or Anaconda) installed, the general workflow for creating a virtual environment goes something like this:
+Once you have miniconda (or Anaconda) installed, the general workflow for creating a virtual environment called 'mycalc' for our calculator program goes something like this:

 ```python
 conda create -n mycalc python=3